 The 2015 Florida Seaport System Plan provides guidance for statewide seaport system planning.
-To help frame this five-year plan, FDOT sought out and incorporated focused input from Florida's public seaports and stakeholders through questionnaires regarding their views of the advantages and constraints to growth and the issues and needs affecting the Florida seaport system.
-Florida's 15 public seaports, some of which are located in rural areas (e.g., Port of Port St. Joe), include local government membership ranging from county commissioners serving as Port Commission board members to seaports that are divisions of county or city government to others having a board appointed by the Governor and/or local officials.
-This involvement provided a cross section of industry and local government perspectives that were considered and incorporated in the plan.
+To help frame this five-year plan, FDOT sought out and incorporated focused input from Florida's public seaports and stakeholders through questionnaires, which addressed their views of the advantages, constraints, issues, and needs affecting the Florida seaport system.
+Florida's 15 public seaports, some of which are located in rural areas (e.g., Port of Port St. Joe), include a variety of local government memberships, such as county commissioners that serve as Port Commission board members, seaports that are divisions of county or city governments, or a seaport board appointed by the Governor and/or local officials.
+This involvement provides a cross section of industry and local government perspectives that FDOT considered and incorporated in the plan.
 The focus areas and strategies presented in the 2015 Florida Seaport System Plan provide insight on how the state's seaport program seeks to implement the planning policies of the FTP, SIS Policy Plan, and FMTP, and will continue to do so going forward.

-Florida Planning Emphasis Areas: Non-Metropolitan Transportation Planning

-The FDOT Office of Policy Planning develops Planning Emphasis Areas on a two-year cycle in coordination with the development of MPOs' respective unified planning work programs.
-Emphasis areas set planning priorities, support the FTP, and give importance to topic areas, which MPOs are encouraged to address as they develop their planning programs.
+Florida Planning Emphasis Areas: Non-Metropolitan Transportation Planning set planning priorities, support the FTP, and give importance to topic areas, which MPOs can address as they develop their planning programs.
 The current Planning Emphasis Areas include non-metropolitan transportation planning.